Lucxxzz/Lucxxzz/README.md

-# Olá meu nome e lucas
+# Hello there my name is lucas
-e atualmente estou estudando HTML CSS e Javascript para assim adentrar na area de FrontEnd
+I'm currently studying html, css and  Javascript to enter the FrontEnd area

-### minhas metas atualmente
+### My primary goals

-- Me especializar mais em CSS Flexbox grid entre outros conceitos
+- Specialize more in CSS Flexbox grid among other concepts
-- Aprimorar meu estudo em JavasCript
+- Improve my study in JavasCript